Condo hotel

-A condo hotel, also known as a condotel, hotel condo, or a contel, is a building that is legally a condominium but operated as a hotel, offering short-term rentals, and which maintains a front desk.
+A condo hotel, also known as a condotel, hotel condo, or a contel, is a building that is legally a condominium but operates as a hotel, offering short-term rentals, and which maintains a front desk.

 Condo hotels are typically high-rise buildings developed and operated as luxury hotels, usually in major cities and resorts.
 These hotels have condominium units that allow someone to own a full-service vacation home.
 When they are not using this home, they can leverage the marketing and management done by the hotel chain to rent and manage the condo unit as it would any other hotel room.

 Legal conflicts

-The U.S. Government is very strict about the type of advertising that can be done vis-a-vis condo hotel projects.
-Some condo projects have advertised themselves as real estate investments, but since the value of these condos as a real estate investment is not entirely clear the U.S. Government currently disallows use of this reference when advertising condo hotels.
+The U.S. Government is very strict about the type of advertising that can be done vis-à-vis condo hotel projects.
+Some condo projects have advertised themselves as real estate investments, but, since the value of these condos as a real estate investment is not entirely clear the U.S. Government currently disallows use of this reference when advertising condo hotels.

 Condo hotels have been criticized in California for allowing developers to skirt laws designed to protect public access to beaches.
 Because such a facility has hotel rooms, it can be classified as a public accommodation, even though the majority of the units are privately held, and the facility does little to accommodate the public.

-In the Philippines condominium hotels carry a condominium real estate deed.
+In the Philippines, condominium hotels carry a condominium real estate deed.
 This allows foreigners to acquire up to 30% of the condotel units, unlike most other real estate.
 This has made this particular development popular in the country.